aavajanar/KAGGLE-MOA/README.md

 ### Gradient Boosting
 file: `gbm-moa.ipynb`

 For Gradient Boosting we used `lightgbm`'s implementation.
-Similarly to logistic regression, we had to train 206 models separately for each target, but this time manually instead of using MultiOutpuClassifier.
+Similarly to logistic regression, we had to train 206 models separately for each target, but this time manually instead of using MultiOutputClassifier.

 ### Feedforward Neural Network
 file: `fnn-moa.ipynb`